Gesta Hungarorum: Reception and editions

 The view of modern historians on the Gesta Hungarorum is mixed: some consider it a reliable source; others consider its information doubtful.
 Alexandru Madgearu, who wrote a monography of the Gesta Hungarorum, concluded that the "analysis of several fragments of" the Gesta Hungarorum "has demonstrated that this work is generally credible, even if it ignores important events and characters and even if it makes some chronological mistakes".
 According to Neagu Djuvara, professor of international law and economic history, the factual accuracy of Anonymus's work is likely high, because it is the earliest preserved Hungarian chronicle and is based on even older Hungarian chronicles.
 On the other hand, Carlile Aylmer Macartney described Anonymus's work as "the most famous, the most obscure, the most exasperating and most misleading of all the early Hungarian texts" in his book of medieval Hungarian historians.
 Carlile Aylmer Macartney writes in his critical and analytical guide of Anonymus "this is not evidence that he introduced the whole person of Gelou or the presence of Vlachs in Transylvania".
 Paul Robert Magocsi also regarded the Gesta as an unreliable work.
-Dennis Deletant joins the opinion that it is a debatable chronicle, but he categorically states that the Romanians had continuity and that they were in Transylvania before the arrival of the Hungarians, as described in Gesta Hungarorum.
+Romanian-British historian Dennis Deletant joins the opinion that it is a debatable chronicle, criticizing how Anonymous has the Hungarians fighting Bulgarians while making no mention of the Moravians, Carinthians, Franks and Bavarians, and also his reliance upon legends and historical tradition than facts, such as in the parts where he makes the dubious claim that the Hungarian leader Almos was descended from Attila.
+Deletant further concludes that the cases for and against the existence of Gelou and the Vlachs simply cannot be proven.
 Martyn Rady, the translator of the first English version of the Gesta, states that "It is at best to project contemporary conditions backwards."